-Alaghodaro Summit: Buhari, Obaseki, Dangote discuss new investment prospects in Edo
+Alaghodaro Summit: Buhari, Obaseki, Dangote Discuss new Investment Prospects in Edo

-Speaking at the two-day Edo State Alaghodaro Investment Summit, Friday, in Benin City, the president said that the reforms to ease the business climate has brought changes to registering businesses, issuance of visa on arrival and tax collection.
+Speaking at the two-day Edo State Alaghodaro Investment Summit, yesterday in Benin City, the President said that the reforms to ease the business climate had brought changes to registering businesses, issuance of visa on arrival and tax collection.

-President Buhari, who was represented by the Minister of Industry, Trade and Investment, Dr. Okechukwu Enelamah, said government alone cannot bring about the much-needed development the country, as partnering with the private sector is also key in driving economic growth and progress.
+President Buhari, who was represented by the Minister of Industry, Trade and Investment, Dr. Okechukwu Enelamah, said government alone could not bring about the much-needed development the country, as partnering with the private sector was also key in driving economic growth and progress.

-He maintained that Edo state is blessed with the required natural resources to drive economic growth and future progress.

 “I am impressed and delighted at the way the governor is going about his work.
 He is bringing his energy, network and intellect to bear,” President Buhari said.